 We do not syndicate non HPR Shows.

 HPR is founded on the principle of hobbyists sharing knowledge.
 For this reason we are only releasing material created exclusively for HPR.
-We will continue to promote new podcasts and other creative commons material, but if you wish to have your show aggregated, then please contact our sister site Hacker Media.
+We will continue to promote new podcasts and other creative commons material, but if you wish to have your show promoted, then please contact our sister site Free Culture Podcasts.